tvaneerd/today/feb28_intrinsics_extrinsics.md

 Take away:

 **Keep an eye out for _extrinsics_ in your data structures.
-They can reveal hidden relationships, possibly leading to a better understanding of your overall code structure, possibly revealing a better structure to use going forward.**
+They can reveal hidden relationships, possibly leading to a better understanding of your overall code structure and relationships, possibly revealing better data structures to use going forward.**

 ---